Mullayam/PreSQL/README.md

       firstName: "Rachna",
       lastName: "Singh",
     },
-    ]  //data is required parameter only single object });
+    ]  //data is required parameter, only single object });
   // if table and column uses any special character, please pass name in cammelCase e.g first_name to firstName console.log(getData)